SOUAADJIA/PatchwiseGardener/README.md

 - **SOUAAD OULED-JIA**
   - **Role:** Software Engineer
-  - **Responsibilities:** Designing, developing, and testing the web application.
+  - **Responsibilities:** Designing, developing, testing and deploying the web application.
   - **Reasoning:** As the project owner and primary developer, taking on the role of a software engineer allows for direct involvement in all aspects of the project's implementation.

 ## Technologies Used